Verifying you're connected to Codeberg using SSH fingerprints

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-When connecting to Codeberg, it is important that you check the displayed fingerprint against one of the following fingerprints published by Codeberg:
+When connecting to Codeberg, it is important that you compare the displayed fingerprint against one of the following fingerprints published by Codeberg:

 SHA256:6QQmYi4ppFS4/+zSZ5S4IU+4sa6rwvQ4PbhCtPEBekQ codeberg.org (RSA) SHA256:T9FYDEHELhVkulEKKwge5aVhVTbqCW0MIRwAfpARs/E codeberg.org (ECDSA) SHA256:mIlxA9k46MmM6qdJOdMnAQpzGxF4WIVVL+fj+wZbw0g codeberg.org (ED25519)